Test a Workflow

-To test a workflow, use the Mesa Test feature.
+The Mesa Test feature is a handy way to test a workflow.
 This feature lets you test using an example payload, recent payload, or custom payload.
 The payload refers to the data that is used to trigger the workflow.

 1. Turn on Logging